 QUESTION: Do you have any advice for other Americans in the UK celebrating July 4th?

 Recreate it yourself.
-Invite your friends, American or not, and throw a party in your own back garden, granted that you have enough room of course.
+Invite your friends, American or not, and throw a party in your own back garden, granted that you have enough room of course, and you’ve made it look amazing for the summer with trugreen for your garden, you don’t want it looking lackluster.
 When it comes to the 4th July celebrations, some people want to host the biggest of back yard parties and may need a new decking fitted, from somewhere similar to Dino Decking to accommodate everyone.
 It also gives you the perfect opportunity to show off your home, whilst having a lot of fun at the same time.
 Grill out burgers and hot dogs and extra buttery corn-on-the-cob.
 Or go the extra mile and rent a smoker for BBQ and ribs.
 Have everyone bring an American-style side dish or a red, white, and blue dessert.
 Make the ultimate Fourth of July playlist.
 (I get compliments every year on mine!)
 Put on your cut-off shorts and cowboy boots, or whatever your standard Fourth of July outfit is.

 It’s always bloody hot outside in London in July so that, at the very least, should make you feel right at home.
 Whatever you’re used to doing to celebrate the holiday, do it here.
 (Except maybe the fireworks.
 You could probably get into a bit of trouble for that…)